quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 deployments of QUIC servers to include a fleet of multiple server instances.
 We therefore define the following terms:

-Accepted Versions:
+Acceptable Versions:

 : This is the set of versions supported by a given server instance.
 More specifically, these are the versions that a given server instance will use if a client sends a first flight using them.

-Negotiated Versions:
+Offered Versions:

 : This is the set of versions that a given server instance will send in a Version Negotiation packet if it receives a first flight from an unknown version.
-This set will most often be equal to the Accepted Versions set, except during short transitions while versions are added or removed (see below).
+This set will most often be equal to the Acceptaple Versions set, except during short transitions while versions are added or removed (see below).

 Fully-Deployed Versions:

 : This is the set of QUIC versions that is supported and negotiated by every single QUIC server instance in this deployment.
-If a deployment only contains a single server instance, then this set is equal to the Negotiated Versions set, except during short transitions while versions are added or removed (see below).
+If a deployment only contains a single server instance, then this set is equal to the Offered Versions set, except during short transitions while versions are added or removed (see below).

 If a deployment contains multiple server instances, software updates may not